 Paper filters come in bleached and unbleached forms.

 Using bleached and unbleached paper filters are fairly the same.
 Bleached coffee filters go through a process that removes the color, producing that bright white.
-Depending on the company, they are either bleached with oxygen or chlorine.
+Depending on the company, bleaching is done with either oxygen or chlorine.

 The oxygen-bleached method is preferred over chlorine because it uses less harmful chemicals.

-When using bleached coffee filters, your coffee will taste smooth and free from coffee grounds while eliminating the papery taste you will encounter with unbleached filters.
+When using bleached white filters, your coffee will taste smooth and free from coffee grounds while eliminating the papery taste you will encounter with unbleached filters.

 Unbleached coffee filters are going to be brown in color and more eco-friendly.
 Although bleached filters can be composted as well, unbleached are better since they don’t contain the extra whitening chemicals.